wh-alice/mig_visualstudio/vs/misc/-custom--modifier-is-not-valid-on-events-declared-in-interfaces.md

 ---
-title: "&#39;Custom&#39; modifier is not valid on events declared in interfaces | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "&#39;Custom&#39; modifier is not valid on events declared in interfaces" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"